What is the best way for Soldiers to improve run times on their APFT?

 10x1000m (2 and half laps) in 3.12 (5.10 mile pace) with a 600m recovery at 7.00 mile pace.

-3 weeks (21 day adaptation period) down the road I would do the same workout only run the 600m recovery jogs at 6.30 mile pace.
+I would do the same workout only run the 600m recovery jogs at 6.30 mile pace.
 30 seconds faster three weeks into the future.
 Remember, it takes about 21 days for your body to adapt to any stress load you place on it.

 No changes are made in the goal pace.

-In preparing to drop your two mile time you want to do workouts where you are not only maintaining and practicing the pace you want to run the entire distance at, but also teaching your body to handle less rest.
+So, you want to do workouts where you are maintaining pace.
+In addition, practicing the pace you want to run the entire distance at.
+Lastly, teaching your body to handle less rest.

-Keep in mind you don’t get rest breaks in the middle of the PT test so train in such a way where you have handled paces at or above your goal pace with little rest and you will destroy your two-mile time, guaranteed.
+Keep in mind you don’t get rest breaks in the middle of a race.
+So, train in such a way where you have handled paces at or above your goal pace with little rest.

-Your running will become more automatic, your easy runs will be run at a much faster clip, without you even realizing it.
+Your running will become more automatic.
+Also, your easy runs will be run at a much faster pace.